-The bill, S.B.
-No. 888, amends Section 402.024 of the Government Code to expand the attorney general's authority to defend district and county attorneys in federal court.
-The heading of the section is updated to include "COUNTY ATTORNEY" and "GRAND JUROR."
-Additionally, a new subsection (c) is added, which specifies that the attorney general may provide defense if the district or county attorney is a defendant due to their position, the cause of action pertains to the enforcement of a state statute, and the attorney requests the attorney general's assistance.
+S.B.
+No. 888 amends Section 402.024 of the Government Code to expand the attorney general's authority to defend district and county attorneys in federal court.
+The bill modifies the section's heading to include "county attorney" and "grand juror," and introduces a new subsection (c) that outlines specific conditions under which the attorney general may provide defense.
+These conditions include that the attorney must be a defendant due to their official position, the lawsuit must relate to the enforcement of a state statute, and the attorney must request the attorney general's assistance.

-The provisions of this bill will only apply to court actions filed in federal court on or after its effective date of September 1, 2025.
-Any actions filed before this date will continue to be governed by the existing law at the time of filing.
-This legislative change aims to clarify and enhance the support available to district and county attorneys facing federal lawsuits related to their official duties.
+The changes made by this bill will only apply to court actions filed in federal court on or after the effective date of September 1, 2025.
+Any actions filed before this date will continue to be governed by the previous law in effect at the time of filing.
+This legislation aims to clarify and enhance the legal protections available to district and county attorneys facing federal lawsuits related to their official duties.

 Statutes affected: